telerik/winforms-docs/treeview/data-binding/data-binding-basics.md

 # Data Binding Basics

-RadTreeView binds to any object that implements IList, IListSource or IBindingList.
-This includes generic lists and BindingSource for example.
-To make databinding work, you must assign the __DataSource__ property of the treeview.
+RadTreeView binds to any object that implements `IList`, `IListSource` or `IBindingList` interface.
+This includes generic lists and `BindingSource` for example.
+To make data binding work, you must assign the __DataSource__ property of RadTreeView.

-Set the __DisplayMember__ to the name of the field that you want visible in the treeview and the __ValueMember__ to the name of a field that is stored in each node's __Value__ property.
+Set the __DisplayMember__ to the name of the field that you want visible in the tree-view and the __ValueMember__ to the name of a field that is stored in each node's __Value__ property.

 ##

 The example below binds a generic list of "Product" objects and displays only a single level of data.
 "Product" has an integer field, a float field and a string field.
-In this example, we set the ValueMember to the int field and the DisplayMember to the string field:
+In this example, we set the __ValueMember__ to the int field and the __DisplayMember__ to the string field:

 {{source=..\SamplesCS\TreeView\DataBinding\Product.cs region=product}}